Musculation

 Toes to bar

-This move is often practiced in the CrossFit world.
-Hang from a fixed bar and bring your feet up to it.
-This technique intensely engages the abdominals and also improves grip strength.
+This move is often practiced in the world of CrossFit.
+Hang from a horizontal bar and bring your feet up to it.
+This technique intensely engages the abdominal muscles and also improves grip strength.

 Abdominal vacuum

-Less well-known, but very effective, the vacuum works the transverse directly.
+Less well known, but very effective, the vacuum works directly on the transverse.

 • Starting position : On all fours or sitting on a chair, exhale completely.